pnp/powerapps-samples/samples/containers-examples/readme.md

 * Fill Portions Property

-The companion article [A Visual Guide To Power Apps Containers](https://matthewdevaney.com/a-visual-guide-to-power-apps-containers)can be found at [MatthewDevaney.com](https://matthewdevaney.com)
+The companion article [A Visual Guide To Power Apps Containers](https://matthewdevaney.com/a-visual-guide-to-power-apps-containers) can be found at [MatthewDevaney.com](https://matthewdevaney.com)

 ## Prerequisites